7205jmj/UART-verilog/README.md

 # UART-verilog
-degin the uart protocol  using verilog
+desgin the uart protocol  using verilog